gregnz/stocks/NTNX.md

 > but the next 12 to 18 months, we really have to think about a hybrid license model - Dheeraj Pandey

-I think the bottom line is that the transition to HCI is (IMO) inevitable, and Nutanix is a very strong player in the space.
+I think the bottom line is that the transition to HCI is (IMO) inevitable for all companies running their own datacenter.
+They either do that, or shift entirely to the public cloud, and Nutanix is a very strong player in the top end of that market.
 As far as I can see, theres no financial concerns to worry about, and it will be a matter of watching revenue (and customer) growth, as well as margin control.
-Cost of revenue should continue to decrease as a percentage of revenue as Nutanix shift to the software centric model.
+Cost of revenue should continue to decrease as a percentage of revenue as Nutanix shift to the software-centric model.

 ### DCF
 Using a compounded revenue growth rate of 25% over the next 5 years and an EBIT margin of 37% (as per current year) and a WACC of 9.6% gives an estimated share value of _$202_.